purpleidea/flabbergast/flabbergast-manual.md

 ## Quick Notes on Syntax

 To make adoption easier, Flabbergast tries to be like other popular languages in the inconsequential stuff.
 If compared to any mainstream language, the arithmetic operators are going to behave like “normal”.
 Flabbergast also tries to use words over symbols.
 Granted, it has the provincial assumption that everyone knows English, but the goal is to avoid looking like line noise.
-The unusual symbols are: `:` for definition (like JSON), `&` for string join, and `??` for null coalescence (like C#), and `+:` for overriding (a unique property of the language).
+The unusual symbols are: `:` for definition (like JSON), `&` for string join, and `??` for null coalescence (like C#), `?.` for the null-coalescing lookup (like CoffeeScript's existential property access), and `+:` for overriding (a unique property of the language).

 For a quick reference, check the [cheatsheet](syntax-cheatsheet.md).